vilenarios/Arweave-SMTP-Bridge/README.md

 # Arweave SMTP Bridge

-An email-based bridge that automatically uploads attachments to Arweave using Turbo, then sends back a confirmation email with the transaction ID.
+An email-based bridge that automatically uploads attachments to Arweave, then sends back a confirmation email with the transaction ID and QR code for easy access.

 ## Features

 - Monitor an email inbox for new messages with attachments
-- Automatically upload attachments to Arweave network via Turbo
+- Automatically upload attachments to Arweave network via Turbo or Arweave.js
-- Send confirmation emails with transaction IDs
+- Send confirmation emails with transaction IDs and QR codes
+- Modern, sleek email templates
 - Handle errors and file size restrictions gracefully
 - Support for free tier uploads (up to 100MB)
 - Subject line filtering to prevent accidental uploads